Choctaw Village Locations

 Couechitto was destroyed during the Choctaw Civil War MPAFD V 62 and, if our location is correct, suffered another blow in 1961 with the construction of Meridian Naval Military Air Station Bravo Field.
 The 1836 survey notes of Henry Hamblin for the township indicated unusually small witness trees for the quarter and sectional posts.
 The RTG Map 1773 and Purcell Brown Map l781 legends call the village East Coongeeto, and state the village was destroyed.
 No location for Couechitto was given by Halbert as the maps he used indicated the village was destroyed in the Choctaw Civil War.

-16. Boucchito(F) (Bouktchitou) Another dependency of Conchas (Coosa) which on the Cresnay Map 1733 appeared as "Bouktchitou" NW of "Bouk falaya Boucfalaya)."
-Perhaps this is the second black blob mentioned above in Boucfalaya.
+Boucchito(F) (Bouktchitou) Another dependency of Conchas (Coosa) which on the Cresnay Map 1733 appeared as "Bouktchitou" northwest of "Bouk falaya Boucfalaya)."
+The village of Bocchito could be another unnumbered black area on The Gatschet Map like Boucfalaya above.
 In T9N R14E Kemper County we have a group of CIP centrally located to a ridge east of Tallachula Creek at T9N R14E Sections 10, 11, 14 and 15.
 This is our location of Boucchito.
 This village was neither identified nor located by Halbert.

-18. Abissa (Abesa (F)) Abissa was a dependency of Conchas.
-We will include Abissa in the French Western Part as its location as shown on the Cresnay Map 1733 was southwest of Bissacha.
+Abissa (Abesa (F)) Abissa was a dependency of Conchas.
+We will include Abissa in the French Western Part as its location as shown on the Cresnay Map 1733 was south south west of Bissacha.

 In our opinion this village would have had to move to survive.
 Likely it would have moved closer to Scanapa to which it was dependent per Lusser, see MPAFD I 116.
 The BVS Map of 1743 indicated the village had moved by 1743 and provided a location of "Ite ouctchaco" north of Sucarnoochee and west of Straight Creeks.
 The second location of French Iteotchaka was Kemper County T11N R16E Sections 14, 15 and 16.